-- PD-A.2.6 If situations arise where disclosures required in this Module are in conflict with those required under IFRS and/or any licensed exchange listing requirements, banks should first follow the licensed exchange's requirements.
+- PD-A.2.6 If situations arise where disclosures required in this Module are in conflict with those required under IFRS and/or any listing requirements issued by the CBB or a licensed exchange, listed banks should first follow the CBB's requirements as contained in Volume 6 (Capital Markets).
 In such situations, banks should explain any material differences between the accounting or other disclosures and the disclosure required in this Module.
 This explanation does not have to take the form of a line by line reconciliation, but should provide stakeholders with sufficient detail to make an objective assessment of the bank's financial and operational health.
 Moreover, a formal notification to the CBB is required in such a situation. - PD-A.2.7 A bank should decide which disclosures are relevant for it based on the materiality concept and subject to the concurrence of the bank's external auditor.
 For the bank's guidance, information would be regarded as material if its omission or misstatement could change or influence the assessment or decision of a user relying on that information for the purpose of making economic decisions. - PD-A.2.8 Non-compliance with these disclosure requirements is likely to lead to an additional capital requirement such as not allowing the subject bank to apply a lower weighting for a particular portfolio or increasing a particular risk weight for a specific portfolio(s), and/or a fine imposed by the CBB. - PD-A.2.9 The disclosures referred to in this Module must be made at the top consolidated level of a banking group (i.e. at the level of the parent bank in Bahrain).
 Disclosures related to individual banks within a banking group will be required where listing requirements or differing accounting requirements necessitate such separate disclosure.